Skip to main content

 v0.2 — Multi-agent architecture on Google ADK

 One chatbot became many.
-A routable agent system splits GIS queries, Salesforce lookups, and general questions to the right specialist.
+A routable agent system splits spatial queries, CRM lookups, and general questions to the right specialist — in parallel, streaming.

 • #agents